ybrid/player-interaction/README.md

 ### set-max-bit-rate
 This call can be used by a player instance to control the maximum bitrate the server should use to deliver to the client.
-E.g. if the player is hosted on a smart phone, if only mobile internet is available the maximum bit rate could be reduced to limit traffic costs.
-If WLAN is available, the meximum could be set to undefined (-1).
+E.g. if the player is hosted on a smart phone and mobile internet is available only, the maximum bit rate could be reduced to limit traffic costs.
+If WLAN is available, the maximum could be set to undefined (-1).
 #### Request
 ```http